dyozie/pivotal-hd-docs/content/getting-started/pig/firstandlastorderiddate.md

      website_url : chararray
    );
    </pre>
-Note that Pig processes the compressed file.
+Note that Pig can process the compressed file directly.

 * Group records by `customer_id`

    <pre class="terminal">
-   records_group =GROUP orders BY customer_id;
+   grunt> records_group = GROUP orders BY customer_id;
    </pre>

    The `group` statement groups the records by `customer_id`